Original position: Nature of the concept

 Rawls specifies that the parties in the original position are concerned only with citizens' share of what he calls primary social goods, which include basic rights as well as economic and social advantages.
 Rawls also argues that the representatives in the original position would adopt the maximin rule as their principle for evaluating the choices before them.
 Borrowed from game theory, maximin stands for maximizing the minimum, i.e., making the choice that produces the highest payoff for the least advantaged position.
 Thus, maximin in the original position represents a formulation of social equality.

+The reason that the least well off member gets benefited is that it is argued that under the veil of ignorance people will act as if they were risk-averse.
+The original position is a unique and irrevocable choice about all the most important social goods, and they do not know the probability they will become any particular member of society.
+As insurance against the worst possible outcome, they will pick rules that maximize the benefits given to the minimum outcome (maximin).

+However, some scholars note that if the original position is formulated under risk neutrality rather than extreme risk aversion, the resulting principle shifts away from Rawls’s maximin approach and converges on a wealth-maximizing rule.
+In this respect, John Harsanyi’s analysis suggests that rational individuals, not knowing their future station but treating outcomes according to expected utility, would opt for maximizing average or total well-being.
+(See wealth maximization for further discussion of this approach.)

 In social contract theory, citizens in a state of nature contract with each other to establish a state of civil society.
 For example, in the Lockean state of nature, the parties agree to establish a civil society in which the government has limited powers and the duty to protect the persons and property of citizens.
 In the original position, the representative parties select principles of justice that are to govern the basic structure of society.
 Rawls argues that the representative parties in the original position would select two principles of justice: